All Episodes

 And I would say some of the biggest mistakes I've made were when I got talking too fast and listening too little.

-You wrote a book after you were speaker, and it was you you were kind of sent packing unceremoniously at the time, and I remember we had a couple of discussions, and I thought it was unfair at the time.
+You wrote a book after you were speaker, and you were kind of sent back and unceremoniously at the time.

 I didn't like how it went down.

-Uh and then you wrote a book, very reflective book, introspective book, Lessons Learned the Hard Way.
+And then you wrote a book, very reflective book, introspective book, Lessons Learned the Hard Way.

-And I remember telling you at the time I thought you were being too hard on yourself.
+And I remember telling you at the time, I thought you were being too hard on yourself.

 Was I wrong?